zgfh/pxdocs/content/reference/CLI/authorization.md

 You may have gotten an unexpected `"Permission denied"` or other auth-related error.
 To take a look into your token permissions, you can always decode it with a JWT token decoding tool such as [jwt.io](https://jwt.io/)

 {{<info>}}
-Be careful where you paste your token. [jwt.io](https://jwt.io/) does client-side validation and debugging.
+[jwt.io](https://jwt.io/) does client-side validation and debugging.
 It does not store your token anywhere.
 {{</info>}}